PowerDNS/pdns/docs/manpages/zone2json.1.rst

 -----------

-:program:`zone2json` parses BIND named.conf files and zonefiles and outputs JSON on standard out, which can then be fed to the PowerDNS API.
+:program:`zone2json` parses BIND named.conf files and zonefiles and outputs JSON on standard output, which can then be fed to the PowerDNS API.

 :program:`zone2json` understands the BIND master file extension ``$GENERATE`` and will also honour ``$ORIGIN`` and ``$TTL``.